Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Introduction

 Section~\ref{section:related_work} goes deeper into the state-of-the-art regarding passive load balancing and actuator sharing through multiple joints.
-Section~\ref{section:mass_efficiency_analysis} presents an analysis showing how these two principles can relax the motorization requirements.
+Section~\ref{section:mass_efficiency_analysis} analyzes the effect of these two principles on the motorization requirements.
 Section~\ref{section:proposedDesign_and_CaseStudy} presents the proposed hydrostatic actuator and a case study analysis to compare the total mass, efficiency and inertia advantage with off-the-shelf components.
 Section~\ref{section:proof-of-concept} presents a proof-of-concept and a basic controller which is tested in section~\ref{section:experiments} to validate experimentally that it can track the force profiles of walking, running, squatting and jumping and be more efficient as well.
 Finally, section~\ref{section:switching_mitigations} presents control mitigation using the valves to improve the switching effects.